MicrosoftDocs/azure-docs/articles/peering-service/peering-service-connection-telemetry.md

 - **Latency measurement**

-Measures the latency from the client to the Microsoft Edge for the registered prefixes.
+Measures the latency from the client to the Microsoft Edge PoP for the registered prefixes.

 - **Route(Prefix) monitoring and protection**